PATTERN-AUTOMATION-LAB/PAgentic-Search/README.md

 # PAgentic Browser Agent

-> **⚠️ Note:** This is only the submodule for the PAgentic Browser agent, the main project is at -- https://github.com/browseros-ai/BrowserOS

 ## Contributing

 For information on how to contribute to this project and set up your development environment, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file.